 Each year on October 11th, National Coming Out Day continues to promote a safe world for LGBTQ individuals to live truthfully and openly.
 Every person who speaks up changes more hearts and minds, and creates new advocates for equality.

-For more on coming out, visit HRC's Coming Out Center.
+For more on coming out, visit HRC's post.

 Coming out stories from Proudflare